AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-jee-supported-platforms.md

 >[!NOTE]
 >
-> To help AEM Forms customers reduce the cost of ownership, simplify the deployment architecture, and modernize the development stack, Adobe Experience Manager enterprise platform is moving away from application server-based deployments in favor of standalone OSGi-based deployments.
+>To help AEM Forms customers reduce the cost of ownership, simplify the deployment architecture, and modernize the development stack, Adobe Experience Manager enterprise platform is moving away from application server-based deployments in favor of standalone OSGi-based deployments.
 Adobe continues to support the AEM Forms JEE stack with a reduced matrix of infrastructure components.
 >
-> With the release of 6.5, infrastructure components that have the lowest usage among our customers are no longer supported, as follows:
+>With the release of 6.5, infrastructure components that have the lowest usage among our customers are no longer supported, as follows:
-> • IBM DB2 database
-> • IBM AIX and Sun Solaris operating systems
 >
-> For new installations, where feasible it is recommended to deploy AEM Forms on the modern OSGi stack to leverage the latest innovations around responsive Adaptive Forms for mobile, multi-channel Interactive Communications, and backend data integrations using Form Data Model.
+>- IBM DB2 database
+>- IBM AIX and Sun Solaris operating systems
 >
+>For new installations, where feasible it is recommended to deploy AEM Forms on the modern OSGi stack to leverage the latest innovations around responsive Adaptive Forms for mobile, multi-channel Interactive Communications, and backend data integrations using Form Data Model.
+>
-> We recognize existing users need to continue to deploy AEM Forms on JEE stack.
+>We recognize existing users need to continue to deploy AEM Forms on JEE stack.
 In such scenarios, Adobe requires the deployment of AEM Forms JEE on supported infrastructure as described in this documentation.
 If you are upgrading to AEM 6.5 Forms and using a non-supported platform on the previous AEM Forms release, you can contact Adobe Support for help on upgrading to a supported platform.

 ### Java Virtual Machines (JVM) {#java-virtual-machines-jvm}